Why is New South Wales undergoing a redistribution?

 - Why is New South Wales undergoing a redistribution?

-- Which electoral division will be abolished?
+- Which electorate will be abolished?

 - When will the redistribution come into effect?